evilc3/NLP_V2/README.md

 The structure of this repo:

-There are basically four main folders.
+There are basically five main folders.

 1. <b>Visualization</b> : This folder is ment to contain all the stuff which is required to visualize text data.
 As text data is different from     tabular data we cannot use the same visualization methods to get insights of out data.
 Aside from visualization this also includes extracting meta-features like word_len,number of tokens ect.
 Which may or may not be useful but gives us insights about the data.
 t